-Here at Cape Porpoise Lobster Co. makes things easy with a handy chart that tells you how long to cook your lobster, including fractions of pounds.
-Make sure to start the timer as soon as you close the lid of your pot.
+Here at Cape Porpoise Lobster Co., we make things easy with a handy chart that tells you how long to cook your lobster, including fractions of pounds.
+Just make sure to start the timer as soon as you close the lid of your pot.

 Regardless of how much lobster you’re cooking, make sure the pot you choose is large enough.
 When there are too many lobsters in one pot, the heat doesn’t circulate evenly.
 On average, a 4- or 5-gallon pot can handle 6 to 8 pounds of lobster.